akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+### Days 172: Sunday August 15, 2021

+**Pomodoros Completed**: 0

+**Today's Progress**: Worked on my personal site a bit today.

+**My Feelings**: I've been officially subscribed at Launch School for 6 months.
+Mixed feelings.
+Happy that I'm sticking with it, but a little anxious about assessment prep.
+This is the first big hurdle and until I jump it I'm kind of in a limbo of self-doubt.
+Gotta keep pushing ahead.

 ### Days 171: Saturday August 14, 2021

 **Pomodoros Completed**: 2